Women Wearing Shoulder Pads: Development

 Cinema Fantasma had previously worked with Cartoon Network on Frankelda's Book of Spooks.
 After I Am Frankelda ended production, the series was developed and picked up by the network's nighttime programming block Adult Swim.
 The series was announced and showcased at the New York Comic Con on 12 October 2023.
 It marks the first Spanish-language project for the programming block.

 Reception

-On the review aggregator website Rotten Tomatoes, 100% of the thirteen critics' reviews are positive.
+On the review aggregator website Rotten Tomatoes, 100% of the seventeen critics' reviews are positive.